Daniel J. Frey

 It broadens and picks up those in lifeboats.

-It rushes past the obstacles to man's folly and ignorance and soon joins up with the sea.
+It rushes past the obstacles to man's own folly and ignorance and soon joins up with the sea.

 The dark, brooding mountains of hate and regret left behind.